jenkinsci/startup-trigger-plugin/README.md

 ## Configuration
 This plugin requires a jenkins restart (it will not work using install without restart).
 After installation you will find a new Build Trigger "Build when job nodes start" tickbox is available in the job configuration of each job.
 ### Restricted node Label
-By default this value is blank and the job will start whenever the Jenkins master starts.
-You can specify a node or a space separated list of nodes like:
+By default this value is blank and the job will start (once) whenever the Jenkins master starts.
+Alternatively, you can specify a node label or a space separated list of nodes labels like:
 ```
 LABEL_A LABEL_B
 ```